Tom Marr: New York City

 As a newsman, sportscaster, and talk show host, Marr has covered events all over the world.
-On two separate occasions (1971 and 1984), Marr broadcast Baltimore Orioles exhibition games on the team's goodwill trips to Japan.
-Additionally, he has taken his talk show internationally, including 7 trips to Israel.
-He has broadcast from the Republic of China (Taiwan), Ireland, Glasgow, Edinburgh and Bosnia.
-In July 2006, he spent three weeks with Coalition Forces in Iraq, Kuwait and Qatar while covering the Iraq War.
-That same year he also broadcast his show from Guantanamo Bay, Cuba.
-He has also practiced his craft with assignments to Great Britain, Germany, Belgium and South Africa, the Soviet Union, and the people's Republic of China.
+On two separate occasions in 1971 and 1984, Marr broadcast Baltimore Orioles exhibition games on the team's goodwill trips in Japan.
+His show broadcast internationally, including seven times from Israel and from Taiwan, Glasgow and Edinburgh in Scotland, and Bosnia.
+In July 2006, he spent three weeks with Coalition Forces in Iraq, Kuwait, and Qatar while covering the Iraq War.
+That same year, he also broadcast from Guantanamo Bay in Cuba.
+During his career, he broadcast from other international locations, including Great Britain, Germany, Ireland, Belgium, South Africa, China, and the former Soviet Union.

 Marr was consistently ranked by Talkers Magazine as one of the most influential talk show hosts in the United States as part of their "Heavy Hundred" list.
 At the time of Marr's death, TALKER'S publisher Michael Harrison issued the following statement: "All of us at TALKERS are devastated over the loss of our dear friend and broadcasting treasure, Tom Marr.
 Tom was one of the true greats and a perennial member of the Heavy Hundred.
 His accomplishments in radio go back well before the modern era of talk radio that he played such an important role in building.
 He was an outstanding, kind, compassionate man who cared deeply about his fellow human beings – qualities that he brought to the airwaves day-after-day, decade-after-decade.
 The radio industry has lost one of its greatest players."